 A key component to benefits and compensation satisfaction is feeling valued by your employer and that your employer has invested in you.
 Feeling valued helps bring employees closer to their employer.
 As one FORA article shares, bean-bags and ping pong tables aren’t much consolation if people don’t feel valued.

 As we explain in the blog, Using Technology to Meet Employee Demand for Transparency reward communication through digital technology can be used as a tool to increase transparency around reward in much the same way that technology has improved connectivity and communication.

-More and more companies are offering employee mobile apps and other interactive, customisable digital experiences so their workforce can stay informed, connected, and engaged.
-For example, why not enable employees to access their Total Reward Statement (TRS) through a cloud-based employee portal?
+More and more companies are offering employee mobile apps and other interactive, customizable digital experiences so their workforce can stay informed, connected, and engaged.
+For example, why not enable employees to access their Total Reward Statement (TRS) through a cloud-based employee benefits platform?
 This way, employees can get an overview of all the components that make up their compensation and see the true value of their reward in real-time.

 Want to learn more about Total Reward Statements?
-Download our whitepaper, Total Reward Statements: Showing Employees Your True Investment.
+Download our whitepaper, Total Reward Statement: Showing Employees Your True Investment.